devcao/LOCOpath_repo/README.md

 [compare_power.R](./compare_power.R): All the power simulation codes for other method we need to compare, including desparsified LASSO, T/F/Wald test.

-## Power simulation functions road map and some examples
+## Power simulation functions and examples
-In the data generating part, we use rho to specify the correlation structure
+In the data generating part, we use **rho** to specify the correlation structure
 ```R
  #  rho: can be 'equl': compound symmetry with correlation = 0.8
  #              'weak_equl': compound symmetry with correlation = 0.5